-Since 2008, the Catalyst Fund has made $35 million in below-market rate loans to finance innovative initiatives in areas including community development, transit-oriented development, energy efficiency retrofits and access to fresh foods.
-Most recently, the Catalyst Fund has been one of the early lenders testing how Pay for Success models can address human capital issues such as juvenile recidivism.
-Since its inception, our $35 million in loan capital has helped launch initiatives with total funding of almost $450 million from numerous public, private and philanthropic financing partners, and resulted in a leverage ratio of 13 times.
+The Catalyst Fund has made investments to finance innovative initiatives in areas including community development, transit-oriented development, energy efficiency retrofits and access to fresh foods.
+Of note, the Catalyst Fund was one of the early lenders testing how Pay for Success models can address human capital issues such as juvenile recidivism.
+Since fund inception, our loan capital has helped launch initiatives with total funding of nearly $450 million from numerous public, private and philanthropic financing partners, and resulted in a leverage ratio of 13 times.

 In this current strategic cycle, the Fund is specifically looking to support lending that: